I needed to have an honest real look at myself. So I stood there in front of the mirror, and all that came was a whisper:

 But perhaps her biggest epiphany she believes, is realizing that all of her problems came from the fact that she was disconnected and misaligned from the knowing that we are made of the divine intelligence, of the omnipresence and omnipotence the universe, and should therefore walk this world like joy and bliss are our birth rights.
 Too many of us forget to give ourselves permission to be happy and instead, we find comfort in the negative feelings that lead us to overeat.
 We should therefore make it a lifetime daily commitment to remind ourselves of who we are, to seek to get re-aligned and reconnected to the source so as to unapologetically live our best lives.

-These words of gratitude which came to her is a whisper while staring at her reflection, we testimony of that knowing.
+These words of gratitude which came to her is a whisper while staring at her reflection, were a testimony of that knowing.
 They were that turning point when her weight loss journey changed from wanting a different body, to a deep love and compassion for herself, combined with knowing she is built from the boundless wonders of the entire universe.

-What would it look like if everything you know for your body from now on, comes not from a need to escape yourself, but from abundant love, gratitude, and a deep knowing that joy and bliss are your birth rights?
+What would it look like if everything you want for your body from now on, comes not from a need to escape yourself, but from abundant love, gratitude, and a deep knowing that joy and bliss are your birth rights?

 Check out her talk at http://www.oprah.com/video_embed.html?article_id=63324

 Isabelle Masado writes about body compassion on her blog "The Dear Body Project".
 She knows all too well that the personal is the political, is the community.
 As such, there is no discussing body compassion without talking about the assault on black bodies, trans women, and people with disabilities.
 Her mantra is, "How can I live in a way that makes room for you too"?
 She writes to examine, to heal, to redeem.